tiagobento/watertemplate-engine/README.md

 ---
-Because each template Java class has only one template file, it's reasonable that every argument you add to your template through the `add` method lives only during the rendering of the file you specified in `getTemplateFilePath` method of your template class.
+Because each template Java class has only one template file, it's reasonable that every argument you add to your template through the `add` method lives only during the rendering of the file you specified in `getFilePath` method of your template class.
 That means that neither master nor sub templates can access arguments you've added in your template Java class.

 _NO_ reflection: